paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-084-federal-employees-retirement-system.md

 <a id="section-8421a"></a>
 ## § 8421a.
 Reductions on account of earnings from work performed while entitled to an annuity supplement
-**(a)** The amount of the annuity supplement to which an individual is entitled under section 8421 for any month (determined without regard to subsection (c) of such section) shall be reduced by the amount of any excess earnings of such individual which are required to be charged to such supplement for such month, as determined under subsection (b).
+**(a)** Except as provided in subsection (c), the amount of the annuity supplement to which an individual is entitled under section 8421 for any month (determined without regard to subsection (c) of such section) shall be reduced by the amount of any excess earnings of such individual which are required to be charged to such supplement for such month, as determined under subsection (b).

 **(b)** The amount of an individual’s excess earnings shall be charged to months as follows: